-Start with a good routine:
+Start with a good morning routine

 Charlotte Mason believed in forming good habits and having a routine.
 To start your day off right, you need to start it with a good, solid routine.
-This will lay the ground work for the rest of your day.
+This will lay the groundwork for the rest of your day.

 Living books are a great way to transition into the Charlotte Mason lifestyle.
 I love laying good books around on subjects that my kids love to learn about.
 This will make it so much easier for them to just grab a book and start reading it because it interests them.
 Living books can spark great discussions to generate further learning experiences.
 You can take a favorite passage from a book and use it for copywork, narration or dictation.